People > Faculty

 “I want each student to embrace the relevance of analysis and musicianship for every aspect of music-making.
 My classrooms are spaces for creative exploration, places where practical, technical, historical, and cultural understandings of music freely and deliberately mix.”

-Stephanie Venturino’s research focuses on 20th- and 21st-century French music, the history of music theory, and music theory and aural skills pedagogy.
+Dr. Stephanie Venturino is a music theorist specializing in the analysis of twentieth- and twenty-first-century French music, the history of music theory, and music theory and aural skills pedagogy.
 Her work is published or forthcoming in Music Theory Online and Theoria: Historical Aspects of Music Theory, as well as in edited collections from Cambridge University Press, Routledge, and University of Rochester Press.
-She regularly presents at leading professional conferences in the United States and abroad.
+She is also a co-editor of and contributor to Chromatic Harmony: Methodological Approaches in Dialogue (Routledge, 2027), a collection of analytical essays centered on the vocal music of Alma Mahler-Werfel.

 Equally at home on the concert stage, Venturino has extensive ensemble, chamber, and solo experience.
 She has been a member of the Eastman Saxophone Project, the Eastman Wind Ensemble, and Musica Nova.
 She has also garnered top prizes at numerous local, regional, and national solo and chamber music competitions.
+Venturino holds degrees in classical saxophone performance (B.M. with performer’s certificate) and music theory (B.M., M.A., Ph.D.) from the Eastman School of Music.
+She also earned an advanced certificate in online teaching from the University of Rochester’s Warner School of Education and Human Development.